‘Breitbart’s’ Milo Yiannopoulos Defends Pedophilia, Praises Priest Sex With Boys

 But Yiannopoulos defends it, saying that he personally learned a lot from sex with priests.

 “But you know what?
 I’m grateful for Father Michael.
-I wouldn’t give nearly such good head if it wasn’t for him.”
+I wouldn’t give nearly such good [oral sex] if it wasn’t for him.”

 Yiannopoulos confirms that he had a sexual relationship with a priest when he was 14.